x-square/data_analytics/24-01-advanced-data-analytics.md

 **From**:  May Santner, `may@waze.com`\
 **Subject**: Your first task: Review meeting notes

 If you are reading this message, then your company accounts have been created!
 Now is the perfect time to get started.
 Last week, I attended an internal meeting with our leadership team about a new project.
-You’ll receive more information in the next few days, but I’d like you to be aware of some key points made by leadership.
+You'll receive more information in the next few days, but I'd like you to be aware of some key points made by leadership.
 Here is an excerpt from my meeting notes.
-I’ve organized the points by the person who made them.
+I've organized the points by the person who made them.

 Sylvester Esperanza, Senior Project Manager